johnoneworks/saba-future/README.md

     - Not yet functioning
         - US8: Show correct SURE token - web and wallet show the same numbers
-        - US6: First time users can just use a social login to enter
+        - US6: First time players can just use a social login to enter
-        - US7: First time users will see 100 SURE tokens in balance
+        - US7: First time players will see 100 SURE tokens in balance
-        - US9: Users don't have to have matic to place bet
+        - US9: Players don't have to have matic to place bet

 ### Backlog
     - Seamless Signup